Chloe O'Brien. Especially interesting as she was hated by the fandom until she started becoming awesome halfway through season three.

 Seelix, who's something of a "Manufactured Darkhorse" by none other than Aaron Douglas, aka Chief Tyrol.
 Her character was literally credited as "Technician #2" in her debut episode, but Douglas began calling her Seelix during takes, which she was eventually credited as.
 As the show went on, she got a first name, and became a Viper pilot—all because Aaron Douglas is a badass actor.

 The Big Bang Theory: This show was originally intended to revolve around a small, bemused nerd named Leonard Hofstadter.
 Then we met his egotistical, obsessive-compulsive, yet still strangely lovable roommate Sheldon Cooper, and the rest is history.

-Blake's 7: The snarktastic, leather-wearing computer geek, Avon.
-To the point where he becomes the lead in series 3 and 4.
-Also, Vila; probably intended to be the most minor of the original Seven, he ended up being the only character to be in every single episode.
+Blake's 7: Avon, the snarktastic, outwardly amoral, leather-wearing computer geek, becomes the lead in series 3 and 4.
+Also, Vila; probably intended to be the most minor of the original Seven, he became the only character to be in every single episode.

 Chalky White, played by the same actor as Omar Little on The Wire.
 Michael K. Williams has such a small, but memorable part in the pilot that fans latched onto him.
 He's back as a regular for season two, as well as getting a few episodes in the spotlight.
 By season 4 he's practically the show's second lead.

 Ascended Extra and hitman with a mysterious past Mike started out as a one time character before becoming a scene stealer and eventually becoming a central part of the ensemble towards the end of the show.

 Bob Odenkirk's sleazy Plucky Comic Relief lawyer Saul Goodman often has the funniest lines in the show and though he doesn't appear in every episode he's always memorable and got his own spin-off, which is rare for a character on a basic cable drama.